 - 3. Requiring certain new developments to source a proportion of their energy from renewable and low-carbon sources - 4.
 Designating appropriate locations within the District for low-carbon and renewable energy generation projects - 5.
-Identifying areas with special landscape character, such as the Coastal Protection Belt and Upper Roach Valley, and protecting them from inappropriate development through the plan - 6.
-Ensuring the plan supports the principles of the Essex and South Suffolk Shoreline Management Plan, including to consider designating coastal change management areas and ensuring the distribution of new development is compatible with planned coastal change - 7.
-Requiring new development to be carbon neutral wherever possible, including as a first step requiring new houses to be built to an energy efficiency standard equivalent to Level 4 of the Code for Sustainable Homes and new commercial developments to be built to BREEAM Excellent standard, and moving towards any net-zero standards introduced by Government at the earliest opportunity
+Identifying areas with special landscape character, such as the Coastal Protection Belt and - 6.
+Ensuring the plan supports the principles of the Essex and South Suffolk Shoreline ensuring the distribution of new development is compatible with planned coastal change - 7.
+Requiring new development to be carbon neutral wherever possible, including as a first step Code for Sustainable Homes and new commercial developments to be built to BREEAM at the earliest opportunity